sunnyhhong/sunnyhhong.github.io/aboutme.md

 ---

-Hi!
+Hello!
 My name Sunny Hong and I graduated on September 2020 with a degree in Statistics and Data Science at the University of California, Santa Barbara.
 Yes, I am the class of 2020.
 This year has been a concentrated time of relearning, reeducating, and sacrificing in the light of coronavirus, heighten racial profiling, and Black Lives Matter movements.

 ![pic](assets/img/degree.png)